mirzafahad/mirzafahad.github.io/_posts/2013-02-20-wifi-rouge-access-point-part1.md

 ![linksys router](/img/wifi/linksys.jpg){: .center-block :}

-The FCC-ID is `Q87-EA8300`.
+- The FCC-ID is `Q87-EA8300`.
 Google `fcc id search` or just go [here](https://www.fcc.gov/oet/ea/fccid) and type the ID as shown below (don't forget the hyphen):

 ![fcc search](/img/wifi/fcc.png){: .center-block :}

-Let's choose the latest entry and click on `Detail`.
+- Let's choose the latest entry and click on `Detail`.

 ![fcc list](/img/wifi/fcc_list.png){: .center-block :}

-Now click on `Internal Photos`.
+- Now click on `Internal Photos`.

 ![fcc internal photos](/img/wifi/internal_photos.png){: .center-block :}

-Now scroll through the images and try to find the wireless chipset.
+- Now scroll through the images and try to find the wireless chipset.
 Usually the shielded part of a board contains the wireless chipset (shown below).

 ![fcc shielded](/img/wifi/internal_photos2.png){: .center-block :}

-Let's find out what we have beneath the shields.
-There are three ICs.
+- We see there are three ICs under the shields.
 We need to find out what are those.
+Keep scrolling the document.

 ![unshielded ics](/img/wifi/internal_photos3.png){: .center-block :}

-The left one is a WLAN SoC, [QCA9886](https://www.qualcomm.com/products/qca9886), from Qualcomm.
+- The left one is a WLAN SoC, [QCA9886](https://www.qualcomm.com/products/qca9886), from Qualcomm.

 ![QCA9886 ic](/img/wifi/internal_photos4.png){: .center-block :}

-The right one is a WiFi SoC, [IPQ4019](https://www.qualcomm.com/products/ipq4019), from Qualcomm too.
+- The right one is a WiFi SoC, [IPQ4019](https://www.qualcomm.com/products/ipq4019), from Qualcomm too.

 ![IPQ4019 ic](/img/wifi/internal_photos5.png){: .center-block :}

-Right next to it is an Ethernet Transceiver, QCA8075.
+- Right next to it is an Ethernet Transceiver, QCA8075.

 ![QCA8075 ic](/img/wifi/internal_photos6.png){: .center-block :}

 #### 1.2 Checking Linux Support
-To check if your adapter is supported on Linux, go to `wireless.wiki.kernel.org`.
+Let's see how to check if a chipset is supported on Linux.
+First, go to `wireless.wiki.kernel.org`.
 On the the top-right search-box search for your chipset.
-If I search for *AR9271* this is what I got:
+If I search for *AR9271* this is what I get:

 ![linux wireless](/img/wifi/linux_wireless.png){: .center-block :}
 ![linux wireless](/img/wifi/linux_wireless2.png){: .center-block :}